What is Duolingo English Test Score?

 120-160: Reflects an advanced level, where the candidate can fluently and adeptly use English across various situations.

-Interpretation of the Exam Score Report
+Interpretation of the Exam Score Report in DET

 After the exam reform on July 1st, the overall examination process and question types remained unchanged, but the official has made changes to the exam score report and scoring rules.